 Americans United has a diverse litigation and amicus curiae practice addressing a wide variety of church-state issues.
-We defend the civil rights of women, LGBTQ people, religious minorities and others against religion-based discrimination and deprivation.
-We challenge religious activities in the public schools, public financing of religious institutions and government-sponsored prayers and religious displays.
+We defend the civil rights of women, LGBTQ people, religious minorities, and others against religion-based discrimination and deprivation.
+We challenge religious activities in public schools, public financing of religious institutions, and government-sponsored prayers and religious displays.

 Most of our cases involve novel, cutting-edge First Amendment and other constitutional issues.
-In just the past few years, for example, we have filed lawsuits and submitted amicus briefs challenging:
+In just the past few years, for example, we have filed lawsuits and submitted amicus briefs opposing:

-- The Trump Administration’s anti-Muslim travel and immigration ban.
+- The Trump Administration’s anti-Muslim travel and immigration ban; and

-How To Apply: Please email a cover letter, resume, law-school transcript, writing sample and the names of three references to firstname.lastname@example.org.
+How To Apply: Please email a cover letter, resume, law-school transcript, writing sample, and the names of three references to firstname.lastname@example.org.
 The writing sample should be your own work and should not be substantially edited by anyone else.